AssetBlock/arc-01/README.md

 ## Compliance Ruleset

 Security tokens have an added layer of complexity that requires any transfer or holding of a token representing securities to follow a set of compliance rules.

-To define these rules at the time of a token's issuance, follow the [compliance specification](./compliance.md)
+Before a token can be created, an issuer must either publish or reference a published [compliance specification](./compliance.md).

 ## Token Lifecycle